Dr. Michael Fleming

 Maya is full-body Active Release Technique certified and trained in instrument assisted soft tissue therapy.
 She has worked as a sports medicine doc on the sidelines of the Oregon Tennis Championships, the Canby Rodeo in Oregon, and for several high schools and colleges in Portland as part of her Sports Masters program at UWS.
 She is excited for the opportunity to add to her knowledge through continuing education.

 Maya grew up in Anchorage and from a young age was playing in the mountains and on the trails near home.
 She skied on her local high school nordic ski team and spent several years as a UAA student-athlete on the ski team during her undergraduate studies.
-It was those same mountains and easy access to adventure sports that drew Maya back to Alaska after chiropractic school, and she can often be found in the mountains skiing, biking, or running with her husband Dan and their dogs.
+It was those same mountains and easy access to adventure sports that drew Maya back to Alaska after chiropractic school, and she can often be found in the mountains skiing, biking, or running.

 Donna Jefferson, LMT

 Donna Jefferson has been practicing as a full time Licensed Massage Therapist in Anchorage since 2000, and joined the team at Active Health Solutions in 2004.
 She specializes in a blended variety of myofascial massage techniques combined with an emphasis on self-awareness of functional postures and ergonomics in daily living.